mariosplaton123/Killing-Joke-Platformer-Game/README.md

 # Killing Joke

 Welcome to Killing Joke, a classic platformer where quick reflexes and nimble movements are the keys to survival!
-In this game, your goal is simple: dodge the enemies and obstacles to reach the end of the level.
+In this game, your goal is simple: dodge the enemies and obstacles to reach the end of the level.<br>

+This game was a project for the Global Game Jam 2024 that took place at Patra's Site.
 ## Storyline
 You find yourself trapped in a mysterious world filled with dangerous creatures and treacherous terrain.
 The only way to escape is to navigate through a series of challenging levels, each guarded by increasingly formidable foes.
 Can you overcome the odds and make it to safety?